-While a trial balance is a key function in your financial upkeep, it’s important to remember that this report doesn’t specifically identify any error.
+While a trial balance is a key function in your financial upkeep, it’s important to remember that this report doesn’t specifically identify any errors.
 It’s only intended to report a correct or incorrect total balance.

 A trial balance also only checks your aggregated totals, so it doesn’t identify when you record erroneous journal entries

-For example, assume you make a manual adjustment showing a dollar amount of both the debit and credit as $500.
+For example, assume you make a manual adjustment showing a dollar amount for both the debit and credit as $500.
 If the accurate dollar amount should be $300, the trial balance doesn’t identify this $200 mistake.

-At this point, you need to check your balances for error, re-do the math in your journal summaries, and check your general ledger and journal for inaccuracies to solve those pesky error messages and move forward in financial confidence.
+At this point, you need to check your balances for errors, re-do the math in your journal summaries, and check your general ledger and journal for inaccuracies to solve those pesky error messages and move forward in financial confidence.

 Take full advantage of accounting provisions available to business owners.
 5.6 million customers use QuickBooks.
 Join them today to help your business thrive for free.